georg-wolflein/FarmingBot/README.md

 # About
+Need help?
+Visit the [wiki](../../wiki/)!

 ## Programming routines
 In order to create a routine that the computer should execute, you have to do a little coding, which is actually quite simple.
 For starters, press "Generate Sample Data" and look at the files.
 The commands are fairly self-explanatory.
+If you need more help, view the [FarmingBot programming language documentation](../../wiki/FarmingBot-Programming-Language).